-- 3. Forum 2: Development Concepts Workshop was held on December 11, 2012 with over 40 members of the community to present draft development concepts for the Vaughan Mills Centre Study Area, outlining land use, open space, movement, and built form frameworks.
+- Forum 2: Development Concepts Workshop was held on December 11, 2012 with over 40 members of the community to present draft development concepts for the Vaughan Mills Centre Study Area, outlining land use, open space, movement, and built form frameworks.
 This event provided an overview of emerging development concepts and included a facilitated discussion with the community.
-Comments received during this event were used in preparing the Vaughan Mills Centre Secondary Plan. - 4.
-Committee of the Whole Working Session was held on Januray 22, 2013 to present a project update and emerging development concepts. - Forum 3: Draft Secondary Plan Public Open House is scheduled to take place on May 22, 2013 to present the Draft Secondary Plan policies and Plan components to the community for review and feedback. - 6.
-The Committee of the Whole Public Hearing is scheduled to take place on June 11, 2013. - 7.
-The final Statutory Public Meeting (summer 2013)
+Comments received during this event were used in preparing the Vaughan Mills Centre Secondary Plan. - The Committee of the Whole Working Session was held on January 22, 2013 to present a project update and emerging development concepts. - Forum 3: Draft Secondary Plan Public Open House was held on May 22, 2013 to present the Draft Secondary Plan policies and Plan components to the community for review and feedback. - The Committee of the Whole Public Hearing was held on June 11, 2013. - The Committee of the Whole was held on February 25, 2014.